ltulib/koha/README.md

 Changes on pages like this: **/cgi-bin/koha/acqui/booksellers.pl?supplier=2&booksellerid=2**

+### Check_3d_printer.js
+This scripts add information if you are allowed to use 3d-printer to patron check out page.

 ### Ebba.js
 Adds a link based on item type (Fjärrlån) at peatron checkouts list to Ebba (Interlibrary loan module)

-Changes on all patreon pages, checkout table.
+Changes on all patron pages, checkout table.

 ### Focus_modification.js